syasini/AstroPaint/paper/paper.md

 Studying the large scale structure of the universe heavily relies on observations of astrophysical signals at various frequencies.
-Examples of such studies include detection or characterization of objects such as galaxies , clusters, or voids through either gravitaional lensing, electromagnetic scattering , absorption or emission events in the optical, radio, or x-ray
+Examples of such studies include detection or characterization of objects such as galaxies, clusters, or voids through either gravitaional lensing, electromagnetic scattering, absorption or emission events in the optical, radio, or x-ray
     frequency bands.
 Such studies typically require simulated high resolution maps of various astrophysical effects to emulate both the signal and noise (foregrounds) components.
 For example, in a study that aims